 Joseph Campbell (1879-1944)

-Ireland, and specially its west coast are full of such wastelands.
+Ireland, and especially its west coast, are full of such wastelands.

 And between the shrubs the Green Mother whispers: